sjperalta/FinteraAPI/docs/cache_invalidation_strategy.md

 ### Services That Should Invalidate Cache

-- ✅ `CapitalRepaymentService` - Marks payments as reajustment
+- ✅ `CapitalRepaymentService` - Marks payments as readjustment
 - `CreateContractService` - Creates new contracts
 - `CancelContractService` - Cancels contracts
 - `PaymentCreationService` - Creates payments